OpenConext/Stepup-VM/README.md

     - Copy the secret key to environment/yubico_secret_key.
 E.g. `echo 'AAAAAAAAAAAAAAAAAAAAAAAAAAA=' > ./environment/yubico_secret_key`.

 Put the ID of your YubiKey in environment/yubikey_id.
 E.g. `echo '12345678' > ./environment/yubikey_id`.
 This ID is printed on your YubiKey ans is 8 digits.
+If this id is less then 8 characters prepend with 0.

 Set some passwords to known values:
 ```